intelligence38000/android-docs/src/pages/maps/overview/events.md

 ## Camera change events

 The map's camera is the view looking down on the maps flat plane.
 In almost all cases, you'll be interacting with the camera to adjust the map's starting zoom and target position.
-The user also can manipulate the camera by performing gestures on the map such as pinch-to-zoom, two-finger scroll to tilt, and single finger moves to adjust the position.
+The user also can manipulate the camera by performing gestures on the map such as pinch-to-zoom, two-finger move to tilt, and single finger moves to adjust the position.

 The Map SDK provides a handful of camera change listeners which can tell you of any or specific camera movements.
 The SDK gives different camera listeners to determine if the camera movement was caused by a user gesture, built-in API animations, or a developer-controlled movement.
 The snippet below shows the various camera listeners available: